-This article first appeared in the News Watch column of the Christian Research Journal, volume29, number2 (2006).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the News Watch column of the Christian Research Journal, volume 29, number 2 (2006).
+For more information about the Christian Research Journal, click here.

 The New York Supreme Court, in September 2005, dismissed an $84 million wrongful death lawsuit against Seung Huen Lee (AKA Iichi Lee), the founder and “Grand Master” of Dahn Hak (AKA Dahn Yoga).
 This New Age group, started in South Korea in 1985, has gained influence in the United States and support from world leaders, despite allegations that it is a dangerous cult that brainwashes members for their money.

 The lawsuit was filed by Veronica Siverls-Dunham, in July 2005, on behalf of her sister Julia Margaret Siverls, who died July 12, 2003, during a Dahn Hak retreat in Sedona, Arizona, where Dahn Hak is now based.
 The retreat required members to take part in dangerous rituals to become Dahn Hak “masters,” according to the complaint filed with the court.

 An autopsy, the complaint claims, revealed that Julia Siverls—a 41-year-old professor from Queens, New York—died a heat-related death while taking part in an endurance hike.
 The hikers were unknowingly drugged and forced to climb a mountain in over 90-degree weather, with little food and water, wearing backpacks holding 40 pounds of rocks, according to the complaint.
 It claims Siverls collapsed several times, but was forced to continue.